American Registry of Radiologic Technologists – Everything You Need to Know About ARRT

 Come 1944, the American College of Radiology and the American Society of Radiologic Technologists (ASRT) took over the responsibility of appointing board members.
 Four decades after its foundation, the Registry broadened its examination and certification program by adding exams in Nuclear Medicine Technology and Radiation Therapy.
 Additionally, the organization became known as The American Registry of Radiologic Technologists (ARRT).

 ARRT has a 10-member Board of Trustees that governs the organization and establishes its policies.
-Here’s how the Trustees are selected.
+Look at the criteria for the selection of the Trustees.

 The American Society of Radiologic Technologists (ASRT) appoints five board members.
 ASRT is the leading professional association for the medical imaging and radiation therapy community.
 A sixth member is nominated from a professional membership society, strategically chosen by the board.